The Poor Traveler Itinerary Blog

 JR Pass

 If you’re visiting multiple cities in Japan and you’re staying for at least 7 days, you can save A LOT OF MONEY by getting a Train Pass.
-Klook offers the cheapest JR Passes available.
-If you live in the Philippines, the pass will be delivered to you in 7 days.
+There are available JR Passes online.
+If you live in the Philippines, you’ll find offers that include delivery in 7 days.

 Again, JR Pass is only ideal for those traveling from one city to another.
 If your itinerary involved only Sapporo or Otaru, you don’t need this.
 But if you’re also visiting other cities within or outside Hokkaido, this can mean great savings.